 The date of the first filing of a patent application is called the priority date.
 In the patent system of first to file, this date becomes important, since if there are two patents/ patent applications with the same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.

-If filing has to be done in other countries, the priority of the initially filed application (parent application) -can be taken and filed in respective countries/regions.
+If a filing has to be done in other countries, the priority of the initially filed application (parent application) -can be taken and filed in respective countries/regions.
 The subsequent applications shall have the same priority date as the parent application and are referred to as family members of the initial application and each other.
-The application process is generally similar but the format of application may differ from country to country and the applicant ordinarily cannot file without professional assistance of a patent agent or attorney in that country/region.
+The application process is generally similar but the format of application may differ from country to country and the applicant ordinarily cannot file without the professional assistance of a patent agent or attorney in that country/region.

-However, the patent law makers understood that sometimes when the invention is conceived but not fully developed providing a complete specification is not practically possible and hence they introduced the option of a provisional specification.
+However, the patent lawmakers understood that sometimes when the invention is conceived but not fully developed, providing a complete specification is not practically possible and hence they introduced the option of a provisional specification.
 A provisional specification is required to give only the key novelty and inventive aspect of the invention in an abridged form and may not have claims provided.

 2. Provisional patent specification filing is optional and voluntary.
 An applicant can also file a complete specification directly without filing a provisional specification.

 3. Even though the provisional specification does not have claims, it creates a legal boundary of the invention concerning novelty and inventiveness, and the complete specification cannot be broader in scope compared to the provisional.
 Hence, the provisional specification also requires careful drafting.